-(b) To suspend or by policy to authorize the superintendent of the district or the principal, assistant principal, or dean of students of any school to suspend pupils guilty of gross disobedience or misconduct, or to suspend pupils guilty of gross disobedience or misconduct on the school bus from riding the school bus, and no action shall lie against them for such suspension.
+(b) To suspend or by policy to authorize the superintendent of the district or the principal, assistant principal, or dean of students of any school to suspend pupils guilty of gross disobedience or misconduct, or to suspend pupils guilty of gross disobedience or misconduct on the school bus from riding the school bus, and no action shall lie against them for such suspensions suspension.
 The board may by policy authorize the superintendent of the district or the principal, assistant principal, or dean of students of any school to suspend pupils quilty of such acts for a period not to exceed 10 school days.
+If a student is suspended from the school bus but does not have alternative transportation to school, then the school shall provide the student with educational services for the duration of the suspension.
+These services shall include, at a minimum, that the student be provided a full opportunity to earn equivalent academic credit during the suspension period.
+The student shall receive daily classwork and assignments from each teacher, the student must be allowed to make up assignments and earn equivalent credits, and the student's work must be reviewed and graded, without penalty, by his or her teachers on a weekly basis and returned to him or her.
+The student's school shall designate a school staff person to serve as the liaison between the student and all relevant teachers and to ensure that these requirements are met.
 If a pupil is suspended due to gross disobedience or misconduct on a school bus, the board may suspend the pupil in excess of 10 school days for safety reasons.
-Any suspension shall be reported immediately to the parents or guardian of such pupil along with a full statement of the reasons for such suspension and a notice of their right to a review.
+Any suspension shall be reported immediately to the parents or guardian of a such pupil along with a full statement of the reasons for such suspension and a notice of their right to a review.
 The school board must be given a summary of the notice, including the reason for the suspension and the suspension length.
 Upon request of the parents or quardian the school board or a hearing officer appointed by it shall review such action of the superintendent or principal, assistant principal, or dean of students.
 At such review the parents or quardian of the pupil may appear and discuss the suspension with the board or its hearing officer.
 If a hearing officer is appointed by the board he shall report to the board a written summary of the evidence heard at the meeting.
 After its hearing or upon receipt of the written report of its hearing officer, the board may take such action as it finds appropriate.
 If a student is suspended pursuant to this subsection (b), the authorized administrator or board shall, in the written suspension order, detail the specific reasons why removing the pupil from the learning environment is in the best interest of the school.
 The suspension order shall also include rationale as to the specific duration of the suspension.
-A pupil who is suspended in excess of 20 school

-1 days may be immediately transferred to an alternative program 2 in the manner provided in Article 13A or 13B of this Code.
-A pupil must not be denied transfer because of the suspension, 3 4 except in cases in which such transfer is deemed to cause a 5 threat to the safety of students or staff in the alternative
+A pupil who is suspended in excess of 20 school days may be immediately transferred to an alternative program in the manner provided in Article 13A or 13B of this Code.
+A pupil must not be denied transfer because of the suspension, except in cases in which such transfer is deemed to cause a threat to the safety of students or staff in the alternative program.